The maamoul is a delicate Lebanese Easter cookie made with semolina and stuffed with dates and nuts.

 - ½ Teaspoon orange blossom water

 - In a large bowl add the semolina and thin semolina, the pinch of salt and the mahlab and mix it all well until combined.
 Add the EVOO and mix well with the dried ingredients.
-Add then the rose water, the orange blossom water and the warm water and work it all with your hands very gently.
+Add then the rose water, the orange blossom water and the hot water and work it all with your hands very gently.
 At first you will get clumps, then the dough will start to come together.
 You are not aiming for a smooth dough but for a dough that comes together and is slightly homogenous.
 You should work the dough with your hands for about 15-20 minutes.

 - Cover the bowl and allow the dough to rest for at least 1 hour.
 Then remove the dough from the bowl, roll the dough into 2 long kind of sausages shape and cover with cling film.
 Allow them to rest over night (or for a minimum of 4 hours).
 The next day remove the cling film from the dough and cut off small pieces (see my step-by-step pictures for guidance).